funniray/Mixer/README.md

 To build, run `gradle shadowJar`.

 # Running
-A precompiled jar is availible on my [Jenkins server](https://ci.kdray.pro/job/Mixer)
+A precompiled jar is availible [at releases](https://github.com/funniray/Mixer/releases)